ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 Modules and Packages:

-- Explain the concepts of modules and packages in Python.
+Explain the concepts of modules and packages in Python.
 How can you import and use a module in your script?
 Provide an example using the `math` module.

-# Answer

 A module is a file containing Python code that defines functions, classes, and variables, which can be imported and used in other Python scripts.
 Modules help in organizing code into manageable sections and promote code reusability.

-# Creating a Module:
+Creating a Module:
 Suppose we have a file named my_module.py with the following content:

 def greet(name):